move-starter/backend-metamove/README.md

 - **Secure Key Storage**: Secure handling of private keys
 - **Token Transfers**: Transfer tokens to other addresses
 - **Transaction History**: Retrieve transaction details
+- **AI Agent Integration**: Interact with the blockchain through an AI-powered agent using LangChain

 ## Prerequisites